IvanMartinez/oauth2_webmachine/README.md

 For more information about scope validation, see https://github.com/kivra/oauth2 README.md file.

 4.1.
 Authorization Code Grant
+4.1.1 Authorization Request

+The redirect_uri parameter is required.

 4.1.2.1.
 Error Response

-The following errors may occur before the existence of a redirection URI is confirmed, so they are not forwarded to any URI.
+The following errors may occur before the redirection URI is verified, so they are not forwarded to any URI.
 They are the direct response to the request.

-- HTTP 400 Bad Request.
-If returned before the authentication form is presented, the request has no "client_id" parameter.
-If returned after the authentication form is presented, the form is missing a required field (request_id, username or password).
+- HTTP 400 Bad Request: The request is missing some of the following parameters: response_type (or its value isn't "code"), client_id or redirection_uri.
+If it is a POST request, this error is also returned when username or password are missing.
-- HTTP 401 Unauthorized.
-The value of the "client_id" parameter doesn't match the id of any registered client, or the value of the "redirect_uri" parameter doesn't match the registered redirection URI of the client.
+- HTTP 403 Forbidden: The value of cliend_id or redirection_uri doesn't match a registered client.
-- HTTP 403 Forbidden.
-The value of the "client_id" parameter matches the id of a registered client, but this doesn't have a registered redirection URI.
-The validity of the redirection URI is not checked, this should be done during client registration.
-- HTTP 408 Request timeout.
-The server couldn't find stored data of the initial request.
-This is probably because the resource owner took too long to answer the authentication form.

 Any other error or successful response is forwarded to the registered redirection URI of the client with a HTTP 302 response, as explained in the specification.

+*Notice response_type errors are not forwarded to the redirection URI as required by the specification.*

 4.1.3.
 Access Token Request

-The redirect_uri parameter is always required, even if it wasn't included in authorization request.
+The redirect_uri parameter is required.

 5.2.
 Error Response

 - invalid_request: If the request has a repeated parameter, the value of the first occurrence will be taken without necessarily producing an error.
-Such is the behaviour of
-Webmachine's wrq:get_qs_value/2 function.
-Using more than one authenticating mechanism doesn't necessarily produce an error either, see point 2.3. above.

-- invalid_client: This error is returned in a HTTP 401 response, with authenticate realm "oauth2_webmachine".
-The realm is defined in "oauth2_wrq.erl" file.
+- invalid_client: This error is returned in a HTTP 401 Unauthoized response.

-- unsupported_grant_type: Since this implementation uses a different URL path for each grant type, issuing a wrong grant_type value for a certain path (i.e. http:/localhost:8000/client_token?grant_type=password) results in a unsupponted_grant_type error.
+- unsupported_grant_type: Since this implementation uses a different URL path for each grant type, issuing a wrong grant_type value for a certain path (i.e. http:/localhost:8000/client_token?grant_type=password) results in a unsupported_grant_type error.
 In cases like this the error doesn't mean that the grant type isn't supported at all, only that it's being sent to the wrong URL.

 ## Feedback